squid-cache/squid-cache.github.io/Features/ConfigureInRefactoring.rst

 #language en
 ##
 ## Change to 'yes' for a listing under Features in the Squid FAQ.
-#faqlisted yes
+#faqlisted no

 = Feature: Refactor configure.in =

  * '''Goal''': configure.in has grown in time into a big messy bundle, making it very hard to act on it in a sensible manner.
 It needs to be reduced to something sane again.

- * '''Status''': done
+ * '''Status''': complete

  * '''Version''': 3.2